tamarakorr/stepup-demo/README.md

 * Add missing placeholders
 * Add text autofocus for Volunteer and NGO profile creation
 * Use 'sign in' (two words) consistently
+* '1 volunteers' or '1 vacancies' text if filters result in one record - use pluralize() correctly

 ###Not needed for demo (?)
 * Corporate reporting/analytics system